-(BOSTON) – CARB-X is awarding SpeeDx, a diagnostics company in Sydney, Australia, up to $1.8 million to develop a rapid test for Chlamydia trachomatis and Neisseria gonorrhoeae, sexually transmitted bacteria that can cause serious infections and that are spreading around the world at alarming rates.
+(BOSTON: May 10, 2021) – CARB-X is awarding SpeeDx, a diagnostics company in Sydney, Australia, up to $1.8 million to develop a rapid test for Chlamydia trachomatis and Neisseria gonorrhoeae, sexually transmitted bacteria that can cause serious infections and that are spreading around the world at alarming rates.
 SpeeDx is also eligible for $1.9 million in additional funds from CARB-X if the project achieves certain milestones, subject to available funds.

 SpeeDx has developed a rapid, molecular test using polymerase chain reaction (PCR) technology called InSignia™, that is able to identify whether an active infection is associated with Chlamydia trachomatis or Neisseria gonorrhoeae.
 Additionally, through susceptibility testing, the technology will identify the best-available antibiotic choice for treatment of gonorrhea.
 SpeeDx’s technology would be combined with a battery-powered, simple-to-use device developed by another company, QuantuMDx, that could be used in remote or low-resource settings around the world as a point-of-care diagnostic.
 The SpeeDx technology would be ported onto the QuantuMDx Q-POC™.
 The goal is to develop an affordable test, rapid (60 minutes) that will both detect the causative bacteria and identify which antibiotic — from among orally administered antibiotics that are generally readily available in low-and middle-income countries (LMICs) — is best for treating the infection.